Richard Golian

 In July 2024 I wrote about the changing moods of the stock market.
 I described tracking valuation ratios alongside media narratives as a mood thermometer.
 That article ended with a line I have come back to often: the stock market is a reflection of collective human emotions and behaviours.

-Two years later, that thermometer still mostly lives in a Google spreadsheet — valuation ratios in columns, my own commentary on what the financial press was saying alongside them.
+Two years later, that thermometer still lives in a Google spreadsheet — valuation ratios in columns, my own commentary on what the financial press was saying alongside them.
 It works for me.
 It does not work for anyone else.
 And more importantly, it cannot be tested.
 I cannot point to a calibrated record of how often my readings have been right, how often they have been wrong, or whether I am better than a coin flip when I claim to see elevated valuation.

-So I built something.
+So I decided to build something.
 I have been at it since five this morning.
 I am writing this at eight.
 The first version is now running on my own machine.
 The pipeline works end to end.
 It does not yet have enough graded predictions in it to tell me anything meaningful — that part is just beginning.
 This article is the first in a series that documents the build itself, and what the system tells me once the record starts to fill up.

 WHAT IS A CALIBRATED PREDICTION SYSTEM BUILT ON?